jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/what-is-devsecops/index.md

 and address security issues in software from the early stages of development.
 That is,
-not well into the traditional testing stage of the software development lifecycle but much earlier, even when defining its requirements
+not well into the traditional testing stage of the SDLC but much earlier, even when defining its requirements
 (e.g., what it should do and the resources needed).